 History

-The church was built at the end of the 15th century from the foundation of Mikołaj Kamieński, according to the local tradition, the abbot of the Cistercian abbey from nearby Bledzew.
-The list of Bledzew abbots, however, did not leave any information about such an abbot, while Mikołaj Kamiński was the heir of Kamionna, appearing in the documents in the years 1461 – 1489.
+The first information of the settlement of Kamionna was recorded in documents in 1261.
+It was mentioned as a town in 1402, and three years later a parish priest Bartłomiej was recorded, who must have officiated at the still wooden church.
+The late Gothic brick church was built at the end of the 15th century from the foundation of Mikołaj Kamieński, according to local tradition the abbot of the Cistercian monastery from nearby Bledzew.
+However, the list of Bledzew abbots did not leave any information about such an abbot, but Mikołaj Kamiński was the heir of Kamionna, appearing in documents in the years 1461-1489.

 Architecture